 This week the Pole Barn Guru answers questions about the costs of erecting a small metal barn, how to address leaks after moving a building, and building on expansive soils.

 DEAR POLE BARN GURU: What is the cost to hire for installation of a small, 24 x 36, metal barn?
-JACKIE in CUMMING
+JACKIE in CUMMINS

 DEAR JACKIE: Currently (and for the foreseeable future) there is a nationwide shortage of building erectors.
 Many high quality erectors are booked out into 2023.
 We would strongly encourage you to consider erecting your own building shell and most of our clients are building themselves.